Chao-Xi/jxperfbook/docs/2025/0intro.md

 cluster.
 Install Istio and enable envoy sidecar inject in our main namespace and track the network tracing with Kiali & Jaeger and enable mutual X509 TLS service call from internal and external.

-And after that, I’m trying to adopt security as service like **hadolint**, and apply it to pipeline, mainly help us to do the docker image scan in CI pipeline.
+**And after that, I’m trying to adopt security as service like hadolint, and apply it to pipeline, mainly help us to do the docker image scan in CI pipeline.**

-When I was wokring new Product called DWZ(Digital Work ZONE).
-And also trying to move part of our service components from **Self maintenance like objectstore**, **rabbitmq and Log service** to SAP BTP platform.
+**When I was wokring new Product called DWZ(Digital Work ZONE).
+And also trying to move part of our service components from **Self maintenance like objectstore**, **rabbitmq and Log service** to SAP BTP platform.**

 And In UBS, I worked in two branch companies.
 I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, design and setup the hybrid cloud infra for the WIND market data service which helps onboard the service on Azure public cloud as upstram data resource and send the data to on-premise downstream AM trading system.